 Regional systems are statutorily defined as transportation, aviation, wastewater treatment and recreational open space.
-The purpose of the regional systems and the Metropolitan Council's authority over them is clearly outlined in state law.
+The purpose of the regional systems and the Metropolitan Council's authority over the systems is outlined in state law.
 The Metropolitan Council must seek a statutory change to alter the focus or expand the reach of any of these systems.